Beaches, parks and recreation centers abound on The Beaches of Fort Myers & Sanibel

 Lakes Regional Park 7330 Gladiolus Drive (239) 533-7575

 Lakes Park offers 279 acres of Florida foliage.
 Visitors can enjoy freshwater swimming in the summer, canoeing, paddle-boating, fishing, an observation tower, exercise course, picnic tables with barbecue grills, a concession stand, shower facilities, and 2-1/2 miles of paved nature trails for jogging, biking and walking.
 Recent additions to the park include a zero-depth-water Play(spray)-ground and rock climbing wall.
 Other amenities include a fragrance garden for the visually impaired and a 1-1/2-mile miniature train ride through the back section of the park.
 There is a $2 per person fee to ride the train.
-Parking fee is $1 per hour, $5 for the day.
+Parking is available at a fee.
 Park hours are 7am-dusk daily.

 Centennial Park 2100 Edwards Drive (239) 321-7524